Getting Started

 Projected Building Footprint

-The Projected Building Footprint is calculated by PH Live Sync by searching the Area Plans within the Revit Model for any Area called: “Projected Building Footprint” (This is not case sensitive.)
+The Projected Building Footprint is calculated by PH Live Sync by searching the Area Plans within the BIM for any Area called: “Projected Building Footprint” (This is not case sensitive.)

 The Projected Building Footprint area can be drawn on any Area Plan within the Revit Model.
 If multiple separate Projected Building Footprint areas are present, then they will be combined into one total.
 (See Page 76, 14.8 of the PHPP Handbook.)